wangbx66/Awesome-notes/Paid.md

 ### T2V Network
 Take the skip-gram model in W2V.
 Each time it tries to predict the surrounding words using the current word, it also takes into consider the topic associated with the current word as a second input.
 Both inputs are embedded and concatenated with each other before fed into the hidden layer.
 The embeddings of both topics and words are learned in this way.

+### Code Details
+It first runs CountVectorizer.fit_transmit() to transmit a list of documents/strings into a sparse matrix and then fed into LDA.
+Afterwise it extracts the components of LDA which is a n_topic by n_terms matrix for term distribution within topics.
+Then it calculates the greatest value of each term over all topics and associate that topic to the term.

+After that it tags the same set of documents, such that each term is tagged as the associated topic.
+Then call gensim.models.doc2vec and train that list of tagged documents would be fine.
+Here we hacked the code of doc2vec, where the tags can be arbitrary.
+For its originally the tags are just the document IDs.

 ## 2016 Topicvec Notes
 ### 大体上是LDA,但是里面的词都向量化了